NewFrontDoor/newfrontdoor.org/src/content/podcasting.md

 If you’re interested in having podcasting added to your website, let us know through the feature request form.
-If you currently don’t have a Vision 100 IT hosted website, but are interested in podcasting on your own page, we’d be happy to let you know what you need to consider in order to set it up for yourself.
+If you currently don’t have a New Front Door hosted website, but are interested in podcasting on your own page, we’d be happy to let you know what you need to consider in order to set it up for yourself.